Tau Ceti: Luminosity and variability

 The luminosity of Tau Ceti is equal to only 55% of the Sun's luminosity.
-A terrestrial planet would need to orbit this star at a distance of about 0.7 AU to match the solar insolation level of Earth.
+A terrestrial planet would need to orbit this star at a distance of about 0.7 AU to match the solar insolation level of Earth, where an AU is the distance of the Earth from the Sun.
 This is approximately the same as the average distance between Venus and the Sun.

 The chromosphere of Tau Ceti—the portion of a star's atmosphere just above the light-emitting photosphere—currently displays little or no magnetic activity, indicating a stable star.
 One 9-year study of temperature, granulation, and the chromosphere showed no systematic variations; Ca II emissions around the H and K infrared bands show a possible 11-year cycle, but this is weak relative to the Sun.
 Alternatively it has been suggested that the star could be in a low-activity state analogous to a Maunder Minimum—a historical period, associated with the Little Ice Age in Europe, when sunspots became exceedingly rare on the Sun's surface.
 Spectral line profiles of Tau Ceti are extremely narrow, indicating low turbulence and observed rotation.
 The star's asteroseismological oscillations have an amplitude about half that of the Sun and a lower mode lifetime.

 Search for planets

-Principal factors driving research interest in Tau Ceti are its proximity, its Sun-like characteristics, and the implications for possible life on its planets.
+The principal factors driving research interest in Tau Ceti are its proximity, its Sun-like characteristics, and the implications for possible life on its planets.
 For categorization purposes, Hall and Lockwood report that "the terms 'solarlike star', 'solar analog', and 'solar twin' [are] progressively restrictive descriptions".
-Tau Ceti fits the second category, given its similar mass and low variability, but relative lack of metals.
-The similarities have inspired popular culture references for decades, as well as scientific examination.

 In 1988, radial-velocity observations ruled out any periodical variations attributable to massive planets around Tau Ceti inside of Jupiter-like distances.
 Ever more precise measurements continue to rule out such planets, at least until December 2012.
 The velocity precision reached is about 11 m/s measured over a 5-year time span.
 This result excludes hot Jupiters and probably excludes any planets with minimal mass greater than or equal to Jupiter's mass and with orbital periods less than 15 years.
 In addition, a survey of nearby stars by the Hubble Space Telescope's Wide Field and Planetary Camera was completed in 1999, including a search for faint companions to Tau Ceti; none were discovered to limits of the telescope's resolving power.

 However, these searches only excluded larger brown dwarf bodies and closer orbiting giant planets, so smaller, Earth-like planets in orbit around the star were not precluded.
 If hot Jupiters were to exist in close orbit, they would likely disrupt the star's habitable zone; their exclusion was thus considered positive for the possibility of Earth-like planets.
 General research has shown a positive correlation between the presence of planets and a relatively high-metallicity parent star, suggesting that stars with lower metallicity such as Tau Ceti have a lower chance of having planets.